erikw/tmux-powerline/README.md

 # Hacking

 This project can only gain positively from contributions.
 Fork today and make your own enhancements and segments to share back!
+If you'd like, add your name and E-mail to AUTHORS before making a pull request so you can get some credit for your work :)